sam-dude/alx-pre_course/README.md

-This is alx first readme
+This is the alx git practice repo